LeetJoe/ELM_Matlab_MNIST/README.md

-# ELM_ObjectiveC_MNIST
+# ELM_Matlab_MNIST
-MNIST OCR based on ELM by ObjectiveC
+MNIST OCR based on ELM by Matlab

 fork this from http://www.extreme-learning-machines.org/ and just for study.